NR0459/Postcard/README.md

 # Getting Started
  Source files

-postcard.html
+1. postcard.html
-postcatd.js
+2. postcatd.js
-ms folder
+3. ms folder
-mail.php
+4. mail.php
+5. saveImage.php
-class.phpmailer.php - A full-featured email creation and transfer class for PHP (https://github.com/PHPMailer/PHPMailer)
+6. class.phpmailer.php - A full-featured email creation and transfer class for PHP (https://github.com/PHPMailer/PHPMailer)

 # How to use the application
 To run this application properly, follow the steps below.